 Who is Eligible for ETV?

-- Youth who are at least 16 and likely to remain in care until 18
+- Youth who are at least 16 and likely to remain in DFPS foster care until 18; or

-- Youth not yet 21 and are adopted after turning age 16
+- Youth not yet 21 years of age and adopted from DFPS foster care after turning age 16; or

 - Youth in foster care at age 16 and are enrolled in a dual credit course or other course in which they may earn joint high school or college credit (ETV funds are limited)